bganguly/generalProblems-basics/basic_definition_questions.md

 -- Hint: read about these but also be aware of current search results of these vs the component discussions (that is mdn vs reactjs docs)
 - general props vs state questions
-- can props be set from state etc
-- how to pass state from parent to child component
-- how to pass state from child to parent
 - discuss routing
 -- Hint: be aware of how this has evolved over the years
 - discuss trends in state management as seen from docs